RTIInternational/metaxcan-pipeline/README.md

 #### A note on example workflow input templates
 The workflow input templates mentioned above are designed to give you an idea of the input files/values you'll need to set to run on your own data.
 They're well commented and broken down by section to help orient you to which inputs are used by each task.

-All comments and section delimiters
+All comments are entered as dummy input values starting with "##":

+        "## Analysis name to be appended to output files for easily keeping track of outputs": "",

+Actual parameters will look like "<workflow_name>.<input_parameter>":

+        "spredixcan_wf.analysis_name" : "ftnd",

 #### S-PrediXcan workflow inputs